cawhitworth/cawhitworth.github.io/_posts/2016-01-18-ConditionalWeakRefs.markdown

 bool hasKey = ((IDictionary<string, object>) a).Any(kvp => kvp.Key == "Field"); // True
 {% endhighlight %}

-However, this requires you to use an `ExpandoObject`, which is sealed: you can't extend it to provide your own concrete functionality and then attach arbitrary runtime data to it.
-This is probably fine if you're building a dynamic data structure, but isn't so useful if you want to attach data to an existing class.
+The downside of `ExpandoObject` is that it is sealed: it's not possible to inherit from it to create a class that has some compile-time defined behaviour that can also have arbitrary data attached to it at run-time.
+This is fine if you're building a dynamic data structure (when parsing XML, for example), but isn't so useful if you want to attach data to an existing class, as you might when implementing something like WPF attached properties.

 One way to achieve this might be to use a static dictionary - here we can conceptually 'attach' an `ExpandoObject` to any other object to give it a set